mirthAI/MUS-Pathology-Registration/README.md

 3. **Prediction and Evaluation:**
    - Open `3_Performance_Evaluation.ipynb` and run it.
 This notebook will guide you through the steps for prediction and generating evaluation metrics.
    - This process will generate the deformed registered images in the `results` directory.
-Additionally, a CSV file will be generated containing the Dice coefficient, Hausdorff distance, Urethra distance, distances for Landmark 1, 2, and 3, as well as the average landmark distance.
+Additionally, a CSV file will be generated containing the Dice coefficient, Hausdorff distance, Urethra distance, distances for Landmarks 1, 2, and 3, as well as the average landmark distance.

 Feel free to experiment and improve upon our results.